ketanarlulkar/Book_Summaries/What I Learned About Investing From Darwin.md

      * if there is high tariff protection for a product or commodity domestic companies manufacturing the same product or commodity may earn decent profits without breaking a sweat
      * if its key competitors get in trouble of their own making, the company can earn decent return on capital
   2. We may miss companies that may become hugely successful in the future.
-## owning only robust businesses that are resilient to internal and external shocks, while continuing to evolve and grow.
+## owning only robust businesses that are resilient to internal and external shocks while continuing to evolve and grow
 * What we seek as owners in our businesses: the ability to keep evolving while staying robust
 * If a company’s growth is lower than its ROCE, it will also keep generating free cash flow
 * In general, highly robust businesses evolve by taking calculated risks.
 But sometimes, very rarely, businesses can succeed by taking huge risks, as shown by Netflix.